 “I believe busy work is the product of a dated culture that based performance on how much time you spent at work rather than the quality of that work,” said Shane Green, president of SGEi.
 “Whenever I talk to managers who are working more than 12 hours a day, I always ask why.
 When you dig into their schedule and work, you will often find busy work at play.”

-Instead of asking yourself if you're busy (because the answer will always be yes), ask what you're busy with.
-If you're busy with work that isn't helping your bottom line, that's busy work and isn’t worth your time.
+Instead of asking yourself if you’re busy (because the answer will always be yes), ask what you’re busy with.
+If you’re busy with work that isn’t helping your bottom line, that’s busy work and isn’t worth your time.
 Over-performance isn’t advantageous if it comes at the expense of efficiency.
-[Read related article: Case of the Mondays?
-5 Tips on How to Be More Productive.]
+[Read related article: Easy Ways to Boost Your Productivity]

 For your team to be as efficient as possible, everyone needs to be on the same page with company goals.

-"Being results-focused and paying close attention to the organization of work are both key factors," Chase said.
-"Clearly defined goals make it much easier for team members focus on what's really important and determine which tasks don't work toward the defined goals."
+“Being results-focused and paying close attention to the organization of work are both key factors,” Chase said.
+“Clearly defined goals make it much easier for team members to focus on what’s really important and determine which tasks don’t work toward the defined goals.”

-Once you've determined the goals, write down your responsibilities and review each task, and coach your managers and employees to do the same.
+Once you’ve determined the goals, write down your responsibilities and review each task, and coach your managers and employees to do the same.
 Green recommends you place each task into one of the following categories, then delegate it, dump it, do it or delay it.